-One or more producer threads work together to produce "LOOPS" # of matrices and place them in the shared bounded buffer.
-The producer calls Matrix GenMatrixRandom() to generate an NxN matrix where the number of rows and columns is random between 1 and 4.
+One or more producer threads work together to produce a specified number of matrices described by the "LOOPS" compiler directive in pinemarten2025.h and place them in the shared bounded buffer.
+The producer calls Matrix GenMatrixRandom() to generate an NxN matrix where the number of rows and columns is random between 1 and 3.